How to Repair Damaged Hair with Items You Already Have at Home

-Try this home remedy: treat dry, brittle hair with a small amount of butter for a glossy shine.
+Try this home remedy: Treat dry, brittle hair with a small amount of butter for a glossy shine.
 Massage it into your dry hair, then cover your hair with a shower cap for about a half hour.
 Shampoo as usual, and rinse all the butter out.
-Here’s another way to repair damaged hair if you scorched it in the sun this summer.
+Here are some more ways to repair damaged hair if you scorched it in the sun this summer.

 Condition with olive oil

-Put the moisture back into dry hair by warming up 1/2 cup olive oil (do not boil it), and then rubbing it into your hair.
+Put the moisture back into dry hair by warming up half a cup of olive oil (do not boil it), and then rubbing it into your hair.
 Cover tresses with a plastic bag, then wrap everything in a towel.
 Let this home remedy do its thing for 45 minutes, then shampoo and completely rinse.
-Follow these healthy hair tips to prevent damaging your hair in the first place.

 Rinse with tea